alvinng4/Gravity-Simulator/README.md

 Adjust parameter values: Left-click on the parameters panel to select a parameter + scroll to change its value.\
 Switch integrators: Left-click the integrator on the integrators panel.

+>[!WARNING]\
-Warning: switching integrators in the middle of simulation may produce numerical error due to different natures of the integrators.
+>Switching integrators in the middle of simulation may produce numerical error due to different natures of the integrators.

 ### Changing the resolution
 The default resolution is set to the user's screen size.
 However, you can set your own resolution by the following command: